 - (1) A student is expected to attend all classes.
 For any absence of more than two days, the student should apply for and take a leave of absence.
-Penalty for students' whose attendance falls below a threshold will be as decided by Senate from time to time, and communicated to students. - (2) A student may be allowed to take semester leave, with permission, for any valid reason, as determined by UGC, including but not limited to ill health, internships, entrepreneurship, family requirements, etc. (No fee refund is admissible if the student has registered for the semester which is converted to a semester leave later.)
+Penalty for students' whose attendance falls below a threshold will be as decided by Senate from time to time, and communicated to students. - (2) A student may be allowed to take semester leave, with permission before the last date of add/drop, for any valid reason, as determined by UGC, including but not limited to ill health, internships, entrepreneurship, family requirements, etc. No semester leave will be granted after the last date of add/drop other than for the critical reasons such as ill health (In such cases, no fee refund is admissible if the student has registered for the semester which is converted to the semester leave later.)
 A student shall not be permitted more than four semester leaves in the entire program.
-Any circumstances leading to more than four semester leave/drop may result in automatic termination of the program.
-This implies that a student has to necessarily be registered and physically be present on campus for 8 semesters during his degree program. - (3) If a student is absent from the Institute for more than 20 days in a semester due to medical or any other reason, this may be converted to a semester leave for that semester by DOAA.
-However, if a student represents IIIT-D in some event, with prior permission of Dean of Students Affairs, absence due to this participation will not be counted.
+Any circumstance leading to more than four semester leave/drop may result in the automatic termination of the program.
+This implies that a student has to necessarily be registered and physically be present on campus for 8 semesters during his/her degree program. - (3) If a student is absent from the Institute for more than 20 days in a semester due to medical or any other reason, this may be converted to a semester leave for that semester by DOAA.
+However, if a student represents IIIT-Delhi in some event, with prior permission of Dean of Students Affairs, absence due to this participation will not be counted.